thequesing/TheQuesing/README.md

 ## Hello, I'm TheQuesing 👋

 - Cuerently I'm Experienced In HTML5, CSS3 and JavaScript I'm Learning Python,TypeScript and ReactJS
-- I am a Developer at Cronos Network and Antares Network
+- I am a Developer at RealmBot and Antares Network
 - Contact me on Discord TheQuesing#8790

 ### Stats